Aqupila/evo-core/README.md

 ## Contact

-If you have any questions or feedback, please contact us at [support@aqupila.com](mailto:support@aqupila.com).
+If you have any questions or feedback,

----

-This README provides a comprehensive overview of the Evo Management Platform.
-It includes information about the platform's features, technologies, installation, usage, contributing guidelines, support information, license, and contact information.
-This detailed information will help users understand and utilize the platform effectively.
-We encourage community involvement and contributions to further enhance Evo.